Mahmoudicc95/newrll-laravel/README.md

 * belongsTo() method to define the inverse relationship.

 ## Create Migrations
+* Create Model Controller and Migration with this magic code ~$ php artisan make:model Identitycard -mc
 *  create the passport table migration.
 To do so run the following command:
   ~$ php artisan make:migration create_passports_table

 ## Contributing